chnm/datascribe-site/README.md

 - 3 Transcribing and reviewing
 - 4 Data exports and working with exported data

 The Case Studies page has a table of contents section in the page metadata.
 Each case study included on the page should have an entry in that section; use the existing entries as a model.
+Be sure that the title in the page metadata exactly matches the header for the case study's section.

 ### Adding media to pages